rohitmultani/React.Js-Notes/06/ReactAnimation.md

 CSSTransition component must be applied in a pair of class names to the child components.
 The first class is in the form of name-stage and the second class is in the name-stage-active.
 For example, you provide the name fade, and when it applies to the 'enter' stage, the two classes will be fade-enter and fade-enter-active.
 It may also take a prop as Timeout which defines the maximum time to animate.

 # TransitionGroup

+This component is used to manage a set of transition components (Transition and CSSTransition) in a list.